Enhancing Smart Lighting with IEEE 802.15.4 Mesh, Bluetooth, and Multiprotocol Connectivity

 A Better Beacon

 Knowing the location of each luminaires makes lighting a great host for beaconing applications.
 Instead of having to install both lights and beacons, a connected lamp or luminaire can serve as the means to deploy a robust Bluetooth beacon infrastructure.
 A Zigbee mesh network can serve as the connected lighting communications and automation backbone while simultaneously supporting Bluetooth beaconing.
-Serving both lighting needs in addition to services like asset tracking and improved retail experiences provides a more cost-effective way to improve beacon density.
-With access to power it is possible to overcome the logistical challenges with management of battery operated beacons in many scenarios compared to deploying separate, dedicated Beacon devices.
+Serving both lighting needs in addition to services, such as asset tracking and improved retail experiences provides a more cost-effective way to improve beacon density.
+With access to power, it is possible to overcome the logistical challenges with management of battery operated beacons in many scenarios compared to deploying separate, dedicated Beacon devices.

 Providing location services via the lighting infrastructure enables navigation even in complex and large indoor spaces.
-Airports with Bluetooth beacon enabled luminaires have a unique possibility to provide travelers with real-time traffic notifications, wayfinding and gate-guidance.
+Airports with Bluetooth beacon-enabled luminaires have a unique possibility to provide travelers with real-time traffic notifications, wayfinding, and gate-guidance.
 Dynamic office space utilization and sub-metering services are a few of the benefits in medium and large building management scenarios.
-Healthcare applications include patient benefits like faster check-in, location aid, and adjustable quality of the light.
-Smart and human centric lighting enables tailored settings to improve sleep or even pain relief based on the patient.
+Healthcare applications include patient benefits, such as faster check-in, location aid, and adjustable quality of the light.
+Smart and human-centric lighting enables tailored settings to improve sleep or even pain relief based on the patient.
 Lamps and luminaires can also report patient activity and position as a safety measure.
 In-store navigation, support, instructions, tailored offers, and payment reminders are some of the user benefits found in the retail industry.
 In residential settings, home automation is made possible with a beacon-enhanced mesh network.
 Bluetooth enabled outdoor lights or smart door locks can trigger scenes in a house by communicating directly with the light system.
 As a person moves through the house, lamps can perform advanced occupancy automation based on the user's movements.

 Advances in multiprotocol software and hardware provide a cost effective means to add beacon functionality to luminaires using a single radio and SoC.
 Instead of requiring two dedicated chips, one for Bluetooth and one for mesh connectivity, the same device can be used to implement multiple wireless protocols.
 This approach can reduce the overall wireless sub-system cost by 40% by using one radio and SoC and also simplify PCB design by eliminating the need to address the possible interference between two radios in a design.